jaredscottwilson/jaredscottwilson.github.io/_posts/2020-05-19-Hunting-Azure.md

 # Hunting with Azure Resource Manager
 {: .toc}

-As businesses of all size continue to migrate to the cloud, securing these resources is a growing concern.
-Even with a zero-trust model, misconfigurations and other human-driven errors can continue to expose assets and leave organizations open to attack.

-Finding where these gaps are is my job as a threat hunter, and I’ve developed this set of resources to help anyone detect common errors in Microsoft’s Azure cloud.
-This set of Azure Powershell scripts utilize the Azure Resource manager service to automatically find misconfigurations and alert analysts.

-This blog post will discuss these scripts, their goals, and expected results.

 Azure Resource Manager (RM) "is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure account.
 You use management features, like access control, locks, and tags, to secure and organize your resources after deployment."<sup>[1]</sup> However, it also allows you to simply query resources for configurations - from here we can automate over large scopes and use logic to test security controls.